 For a fitting on the body of the distribution we can follow the procedure of section 9.3.
 This is illustrated in Figure 9.8.
-The resulting theoretical distribution is good for the body, i.e., for small return periods, but totally inappropriate for either of the tails.
+The resulting theoretical distribution is good for the body but totally inappropriate for either of the tails.

 Thus, in this case we have three different fittings, with different parameters sets, each of which are good for a part of the distribution, the upper tail, the lower tail and the body.
 Assuming that we perform simulation for a particular technical problem, which of the three should we use?
 For problems related to floods, it is reasonable to use the fitting on the upper tail.
-But for problems related to low flows the answer is not that easy.
+But for problems related to low flows the answer is not that direct.
 At first glance it appears that the fitting on the lower tail is pertinent.
-However, simulation of low flows is performed when studying regulation structures such as reservoirs and in this case is not the quantity of natural low flow that matters, but the succession of flows.
-Therefore, it may be more appropriate to use the fitting on the body of the distribution.
+This is actually the case when estimating environmental flows in pristine basins.
+However, when studying regulation structures such as reservoirs, simulation of low flows should be performed as, in this case, it is not the quantity of natural low flow that matters, but the succession of flows.
+Therefore, it may be more appropriate to make the fitting on the body of the distribution.